Shayne Toporowski: Playing career

 Toporowski was born in Paddockwood, Saskatchewan.
 After being drafted, Toporowski continued to play junior hockey for the Prince Albert Raiders of the Western Hockey League (WHL).
 In October 1994, the Kings traded him, Guy Leveque, Dixon Ward, and Kelly Fairchild to the Toronto Maple Leafs in exchange for Eric Lacroix, Chris Snell, and a fourth-round pick in the 1996 draft.
 The following two seasons, Toporowski played for the Maple Leafs' minor league affiliate, the St. John's Maple Leafs of the American Hockey League (AHL).
 In the 1996–97 season, Toronto called him up for three NHL games.

 The following off-season, he signed a two-year contract with the St. Louis Blues and played for their AHL affiliate, the Worcester IceCats.
 The year following, he signed a one-year contract with the Phoenix Coyotes and played for their AHL affiliate, the Springfield Falcons.

 From 2000 to 2012, he played in various European leagues.
 He then played his last season of professional hockey with the Quad City Mallards of the Central Hockey League (CHL).

 Post-playing career

 After retiring, Toporowski served as an assistant coach of the Division I Holy Cross Crusaders in the Atlantic Hockey Association for the 2013–14 season.
-As of 2014, he currently serves as head coach of the Division III Worcester State Lancers of the Massachusetts State Collegiate Athletic Conference.
+In 2014 he became head coach of the Division III Worcester State Lancers of the Massachusetts State Collegiate Athletic Conference.

+On May 30, 2024, it was announced that we would be the Head Coach for the Quad City Storm.